The House of the Dead: Gameplay

-The main gameplay mechanic is the on-rails shooting mechanic.
+The core gameplay mechanic of games in The House of the Dead series is the on-rails shooting.
 The player must clear each area of enemies before advancing to the next area.
 The first two installments featured pistols, the third featured a shotgun, the fourth and Scarlet Dawn featured a submachine gun.
 Overkill features different firearms which can be changed to the players' liking.
 The instructions on the cabinets note that a head shot is the most effective way to kill zombies.

 Successful clearing will result in boss battles.
 Before most battles, the game will show what the bosses' weak point is.
 Final bosses have no identifiable weak point.
 If the boss is shot enough times, it will recoil; otherwise, it will take one of the player's lives.
 In most of the games, the bosses are named after Major Arcana cards.
-They are also classified by 'types', which are shown as either a number or Greek letter.
+They are also classified by 'types', which are shown as either a number or (more rarely) a Greek letter.

 There are also some different branching paths in the games, that are usually accessed by shooting a door or an object and sometimes when a civilian is killed.

 The first two The House of the Dead games featured civilians.
 If the player successfully rescued civilians from the zombies, the civilian would sometimes reward the player with an extra life.
 The fourth did not feature civilians.
-In the third game, occasionally the player's partner would get in trouble and the player would be rewarded if he or she saved the partner's life.
+In the third game, occasionally the player's partner would get in trouble and the player would be rewarded if they saved the partner's life.
 Players can also obtain extra lives by shooting boxes, crates, vases and destructible scenery.
 Scarlet Dawn once again features the civilians from the first two games, alongside the partner rescue mechanics from the third game, alongside new mechanics such as weapon switching and quick time events.

-All main games have multiple endings, depending on how well the player did in terms of civilians rescued, shooting percentage, score, and lives left.
-Every main game excepted the last one have "bad" ending, usually involving one of the characters transforming into a zombie.
-In 1 the character turning was Sophie Richards, 2 is Goldman, III is Daniel Curien and 4 is, once again, Goldman.
+All mainline games have multiple endings, depending on how well the player did in terms of civilians rescued, shooting percentage, score, and lives left.
+Every main game except the last one has a "bad" ending, usually involving one of the characters transforming into a zombie.
+In the first game, the character turning was Sophie Richards.
+2 is Goldman, III is Daniel Curien and 4 is, once again, Goldman.

 Main series

-The House of the Dead (1996)
+The House of the Dead (1997)

 On December 18, 1998, the insane and disillusioned Dr. Curien plans to mobilize his armies of undead against the unsuspecting populace.
 AMS agents Thomas Rogan and "G" are dispatched to his mansion to stop Curien's evil plan and rescue Rogan's future wife, Sophie Richards.

-The House of the Dead: Remake (2022)

-In 2021, a remake based on the first game titled The House of the Dead: Remake by Forever Entertainment for Nintendo Switch was announced.
-In December 2021 it was announced the game's release would be delayed to Spring of 2022.